ishaburov/docker-for-php-fpm-app/README.md

-# docker for php-fpm application
+# Docker for php-fpm application

+## Introduction

  Images for php application with needing extensions

-License
+## License
-Docker for php-fpm application is open-sourced software licensed under the MIT license.
+Docker for php-fpm application is open-sourced software licensed under the [MIT license](LICENSE).